 Next stop, why not take a look at the off-the-beaten-track natural beauty of Lake Van in Turkey?
 With picturesque walking routes around the lake and plenty of remote hotels to stay in, this is a perfect place to relax and soak up some fascinating history.
 From Armenian Kingdoms to Mongol conquest, the Lake is at the heart of some of the world’s biggest empires.
 It even has its own equivalent of the Loch Ness Monster: the Lake Van Monster, with reports of its sighting stretching all the way back to the 1800s, so keep your eyes peeled.
 This stretch will take you 5 weeks.

 Georgia – Tbilisi

-Your final stop before Russia is Georgia, so enjoy a bit of urban respite in the beautiful capital city of Tbilisi.
+Your final stop before Russia is Georgia, so enjoy a bit of urban respite in the beautiful capital city of Tbilisi (a popular digital nomad spot).
 With its cobblestoned old town and red-roofed houses, the city is wonderfully picturesque and nestles below the towering presence of Narikala, a 4th-century fortress.
 Wander around the city, taking in its historic churches, art nouveau buildings and brutalist Soviet blocks.
 With such a mishmash of styles, the complex history of this under-visited country is laced into the city’s architecture.
 From Van, the journey is 16 days.